EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.microlensing.md

 ### astro.microlensing.pointsource_lens

-Microleninsg magnification, images positions and time delays (OBSOLETE) Package: AstroUtil.microlensing Description: Calculate the magnification and images positions for a point source lens, given the lens properties and impact
+Microleninsg magnification, images positions and time delays (OBSOLETE) Package: AstroUtil.microlensing Description: Calculate the magnification and images positions for a point source lens, given the lens properties and impact parameter.
+OBSOLETE, use ps_lens instead.